 As your business scales, you will need to hire more talent.
-This includes having a human resource department or a Human Resource Assistant do the hiring.
-The main function, however, of a virtual HR assistant is more than simply hiring.
+This includes hiring a human resource department or a Human Resource Assistant.
+The primary function, however, of a virtual HR assistant is more than simply hiring.
 Such a person must ensure that the workplace is conducive to growth and that everything runs smoothly.

 What does a human resource assistant do?